freshjuice-dev/freshjuice.dev/_content/blog/2024-12-24-asking-your-visitors-email-subscription/index.md

 ### They will take you lots of time with not-so-good results

-Preparing newsletters, setting up your site to collect new contacts, managing unsubscribed users, and paying for the platform to send your emails—email subscriptions require a lot of time and effort.
+Preparing newsletters, setting up your site to collect new contacts, managing unsubscribed users, and paying for the platform to send your emails—email subscriptions **require a lot of time and effort**.
 From crafting the content to designing templates and scheduling campaigns, the entire process can feel like a full-time job.

-On top of that, the results often don’t justify the effort.
-Open rates are typically low, click-through rates even lower, and many of your emails might end up in spam folders or go completely unnoticed.
+On top of that, the results often don’t justify the effort. **Open rates are typically low**, click-through rates even lower, and many of your emails might end up in spam folders or go completely unnoticed.
 While email marketing can work for some businesses, for most projects, the time, money, and energy spent on this strategy simply aren’t worth it compared to other, more effective methods of audience engagement.
-Consider redirecting those efforts to platforms or tools that offer better results or even working on your keyword research or improving your page speed instead.
+Consider redirecting those efforts to platforms or tools that offer better results or even working on your [keyword research](/blog/make-the-perfect-keywords-research/) or improving your [page speed instead](/blog/page-speed-and-seo-2024/).

 ### There are better alternatives available

 There are plenty of better ways to reach your audience than email subscriptions.
 As we mentioned earlier, open rates continue to drop, and many users perceive email newsletters as spammy.
-With social media platforms still growing and new ones constantly gaining users, these channels offer a fresh, non-intrusive way to share your project.
+With [social media platforms still growing](https://explodingtopics.com/blog/future-of-social-media) and new ones constantly gaining users, these channels offer a fresh, non-intrusive way to share your project.

 ![Social media](social-media.jpg)

-Social media allows you to engage with your audience where they already spend their time.
+Social media allows you to **engage with your audience where they already spend their time**.
 You can create posts, stories, or reels that showcase your content in a way that feels natural and engaging.
 Platforms like Instagram, Twitter (X), and TikTok even let your audience opt-in for notifications, ensuring they see your updates if they want to.
 These alternatives not only help you maintain a positive connection with your audience but can also reach a far wider group than traditional email ever could.

 ## What should you do instead?